ctrl-alt-del/rdt-coin/README.md

 ### Features and Highlights

 1. The app implements Model-View-Presenter (MVP) design pattern
-2. Implemented date pickers and edit text field to allow user to specify the data amount and time range
+2. Implemented date pickers and edit text field to allow user to specify the data point amount and time range
 3. Implemented a chart view to allow user to interact with the data (e.g. move around and zoom in/out in both vertical and horizontal direction)
 4. Prevented negative time range